 - In 2003, following a series of discoveries of previously unknown contamination on the closed portion of the base, we issued an RCRA Compliance Order for the entire Lowry Air Force Base property, including the Buckley Annex parcel.

 - This order included all historical boundaries of the base and required the Air Force to complete a thorough RCRA Facility Assessment.

 In July 2000, the Air Force conducted a Preliminary Assessment/Site Investigation (PA/SI) at the Buckley Annex property.
-The investigation identified eight areas of potential concern:
+The investigation included five types of environmental concerns:

 - Buckley Annex types of environmental concern